MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/13/2019
+ms.date: 10/30/2019
 ---
 # UI deep links

 The REST API provides a deep link functionality that allows HTTP `GET` requests to redirect the caller to a UI tool.
-For example, one can craft a URI that opens up the Kusto.Explorer tool, auto-configures it for a specific cluster and database, then runs a specific query and displays its results to the user.
+For example, you can craft a URI that opens the Kusto.Explorer tool, auto-configures it for a specific cluster and database, runs a specific query and displays its results to the user.

-The UI deep links REST API allows one to provide:
+The UI deep links REST API:

-* The cluster (mandatory) is commonly defined implicitly, as the service that implements the REST API, but can also be overridden by specifying the URI query parameter `uri`.
+* Cluster (mandatory) is commonly defined implicitly, as the service that implements the REST API, but can be overridden by specifying the URI query parameter `uri`.

 * The database (optional) is specified as the first and only fragment of the URI path.
-The database is mandatory for queries, and optional for control commands.
+The database is mandatory for queries and optional for control commands.

-* The query or control command (optional) is specified by either using the URI query parameter `query`, or the URI query parameter `querysrc` (which points at a web resource that holds the query; see below).
+* The query or control command (optional) is specified by using the URI query parameter `query`, or the URI query parameter `querysrc` (which points at a web resource that holds the query).
-  If `query` is used, it can be the text of the query or control command itself (encoded using the HTTP query parameter encoding), or it can be the base64 encoding of the gzip of the text of the query or control command (making it possible to compress long queries so that they fit the default browser URI length limits).
+  `query` can be used in the text of the query or control command itself (encoded using the HTTP query parameter encoding).
+Alternatively, it can be used in the base64 encoding of the gzip of the query or control command text (making it possible to compress long queries so that they fit the default browser URI length limits).

 * The name of the cluster connection (optional) is specified by using the URI query parameter `name`.

-* The UI tool (optional) is specified by using the `web` URI query parameter.
+* The UI tool is specified by using the `web` optional URI query parameter.
   `web=0` indicates the desktop application Kusto.Explorer. `web=1` indicates
   the Kusto.WebExplorer web application.
-  Additionally, `web=2` is the old version of Kusto.WebExplorer (which is based in Application Insights Analytics).
+`web=2` is the old version of Kusto.WebExplorer
-  Alternatively, one can provide `saw=1` for the SAW version of Kusto.Explorer.
+  (based in Application Insights Analytics). `web=3` is the Kusto.WebExplorer with an empty profile (no previously-open tabs or clusters will be available).
+Last, the `web` query parameter can be replaced by `saw=1` in order to indicate the SAW version of Kusto.Explorer.

 Here are a few examples for links: